-21st Century Writing - Not Your Parents' Comp Class: 0.5 credits - Students will learn about the best ways to communicate in our digital world in order to share their thoughts and ideas.
+21st Century Reading and Writing: 0.5 credits - Students will read and write about 21st Century topics and learn about the best ways to communicate in our digital world in order to share their thoughts and ideas.
 Students will explore some of the most popular types of writing such as narrative and argumentative.
 Students will be expected to respond using a variety of online media, such as blogs, forums, discussion boards, and images.